BYD Xia

-Specifications
+Overview

-The BYD Xia was launched and went on sale on 8 January 2025.
+The BYD Xia was launched in August 2024 at the Chengdu Motor Show, and was launched and went on sale on 8 January 2025.

 The Xia has the option of eight, seven, six and four-seat layouts.
 It is equipped with the DiSus-C damping body control system, and BYD's fifth-generation plug-in hybrid system marketed as DM-i 5.0.

 The vehicle is equipped with the fifth-generation DM plug-in hybrid powertrain paired with a 1.5-litre turbocharged engine.
-Its achieves a rating of 5.3 L/100km on the NEDC cycle, and the combined cruising range on a full gas tank and fully charged battery is 1060. km.
+Its achieves a rating of 5.3 L/100km on the NEDC cycle, and the combined cruising range on a full gas tank and fully charged battery is 1060 km.
 The Xia comes standard with the 5R12V DiPilot 100 advanced driver assistance system with LiDAR and Nvidia Orin-X system-on-a-chip, which has up to 29 sensors in the entire vehicle, including highway and expressway piloting, intelligent parking assistance, emergency braking and many other driving assistance functions.
 Software functions will be gradually released in February 2025.